 August 4, 2024

-I took a well-needed break from gathering the pictures for John’s video tribute by going on a visit to look at the two cemeteries included in the funeral package I selected.
+I took a well-needed break from gathering the pictures for John’s video tribute by going on a visit to look at two cemeteries the funeral home told us about.
+These cemeteries are the choices included in the funeral package I selected.

-I joked with my sister and asked if she was tired of driving Miss Daisy around.
+I joked with Cindy and asked if she was tired of driving Miss Daisy around.
 She laughed and said, no, not yet.

-The drive wasn’t very long but when we arrived at the first cemetery, I immediately knew it just wasn’t right.
+The drive wasn’t very long but as soon as we arrived at the first cemetery, I immediately knew I didn’t want to bury John here.
 The headstones looked like a hodge podge of cement blocks all on top of each other.
 The winding gravel road which led to the plots kicked up dust all around the car and it just felt dirty.
 And creepy.
-I mean no disrespect to this cemetery or those who chose to have their loved ones buried there, but it was nothing like the beautiful, peaceful, and lush grounds of Glen Rest equipped with its own cremation garden.
+I mean no disrespect to this cemetery, or those who chose to have their loved ones buried there, but it was nothing like the beautiful, peaceful, and lush grounds of Glen Rest equipped with its own cremation garden.

 The more we drove around the cemetery, the more my eyes, heart and spirit said no.